We often get the question of why an MRE doesn't have an expiration date printed on it.

 The changeover to the Gregorian calendar system occurred only in Roman Catholic countries.
 Adoption of the Gregorian calendar in the rest of the world progressed slowly.
 For example, for England and its colonies, the change did not occur until September 1752.

-Why use Julian Dates?
+Why use these dates?

-Julian dates useful for the Military because the procurement systems in the military uses the Julian date in the computer programs as a simple standard that doesn't require letters and allows date calculations to be made with out additional supporting programs.
+This type of date is useful for the Military because the procurement systems in the military uses the Julian date in the computer programs as a simple standard that doesn't require letters and allows date calculations to be made with out additional supporting programs.

-How do I read my Julian Date?
+How do I read my date?

 You can check out The Ready Store's MRE Shelf-Life Calculator on the left side bar of our product pages.